Sazid99246/100-days-of-code/r1-log.md

 ========================
 7. Completed watching the videos of module-3
 8. Attempted the Graded Assignment or quiz, and passed after 3 times.
 9. Started working on programming assignment, but not finished.
-This time, the problems of the assignment is very much complicated.
+This time, the problems of the assignment are very much complicated.
 So, I couldn't do it in one time.
 I think I have to sit multiple times on this assignment.

 ### Day 19: January 16, 2025, Thursday